Home - Vegetables - 30-Minute Delicata Squash Pasta

 Karen Tedesco

-Enjoy a quick and savory vegetarian pasta dish in about half an hour!
-This fantastic pasta combines roasted delicata squash, caramelized onion and chili in a creamy Parmesan sauce with wilted greens.
+This is a quick and savory pasta with delicata squash, a flavorful, produce-packed dinner that's ready to enjoy in about half an hour!
+Combine roasted delicata squash, caramelized onion in a creamy Parmesan pan sauce with wilted leafy greens.

 Prep Time 10 minutes